Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Experiment

 \subsection{Generalization}

-Finally, we are concerned about whether the trajectory generation method and trajectory re-ranking method proposed in this paper can be applied to other feature extraction models besides Resnet-50.
-We use more person Re-id models for feature extraction, including the supervised ones, PCB\cite{PCB} and MGN\cite{MGN}, and the unsupervised one, CAP\cite{CAP}.
+Finally, we are concerned about whether the trajectory generation method and the trajectory re-ranking method proposed in this paper can be applied to other feature extraction models besides Resnet-50.
+We use more person Re-ID models for feature extraction, including the supervised ones, PCB\cite{PCB} and MGN\cite{MGN}, and the unsupervised one, CAP\cite{CAP}.
 The experimental results are shown in Table \ref{tab:GE}.
-As shown, the proposed trajectory retrieval strategy is effective on all feature extraction models.
+The proposed trajectory retrieval strategy is effective in all feature extraction models.
 Compared with the Image-to-Image mode using only visual information, the trajectory retrieval method using our clustering and scattering strategy can greatly improve the retrieval performance.
-In Video-to-Video mode, without using feature re-ranking, the proposed trajectory retrieval strategy can improve the mAP by 1.4\% and Rank-1 by 1.5\% on the CAP model.
+In Video-to-Video mode, without feature re-ranking, the proposed trajectory retrieval strategy can improve the mAP by 1.4\% and Rank-1 by 1.5\% on the CAP model.
 In the supervised model Resnet50, MGN and PCB, the mAP has increased by 2.2\%, 1.8\%, and 1.2\%, respectively.
 When using feature re-ranking, MGN achieves the best performance.
-Integrating trajectory re-ranking method to feature re-ranking method of MGN model can improve Rank-1 by 0.1 points.
-When using CAP, Resnet50, PCB model, the mAP has increased by 1.4\%, 3.9\%, 1.9\%, and Rank-1 has increased by 1.5\%, 4.2\%, 2.1\%, respectively.
+Compared with pure Video-to-Trajectory, integrating the trajectory re-ranking method to the feature re-ranking method of the MGN model can improve Rank-1 by 0.1 points.
+When using CAP, Resnet50, PCB model, the mAP has increased by 1.4\%, 3.5\%, 1.9\%, and Rank-1 has increased by 1.5\%, 5.7\%, 2.1\%, respectively.

 We also draw the critical curves of different visual feature extraction models, as shown in Fig. \ref{fig:total}.
 As can be seen from Fig. \ref{fig:total}, the larger the positive gain area of the model with good visual feature extraction performance, the smaller the positive gain area of the model with poor visual feature extraction.
 When the visual feature extraction is accurate, there are fewer errors in the generation candidate set.
 The CRF module will relax the spatio-temporal establishment range of the same trajectory and make the nodes in the candidate set belong to the same trajectory as much as possible.
 When the visual feature extraction model is poor, there are more errors in the candidate set.
-The CRF module should use a more strict positive gain region to reduce the errors in the generated trajectory.
+The CRF module should use a more strict positive gain region to reduce the errors in the generating trajectory.